I am a former Vietnam-era AF air navigator with degrees in History and Economics. Areas of interest include aviation and military history.

 Columbus, like most of his contemporaries knew that the earth was round and this fact had been known since 240 B.C. when Eratosthenes, a Hellenistic Greek scholar living in Alexandria, Egypt not only argued convincingly that the earth was round, but also produced a rather close estimate of its circumference.

-Further, there is some evidence that Columbus may have been on some trading voyages to northern Europe and had heard accounts of the Vikings earlier discovery of lands to the west.
+There is some evidence that Columbus may have been on some trading voyages to northern Europe and had heard accounts of the Vikings earlier discovery of lands to the west.
 While Greenland was known by many merchants and sailors and, in the early 1400s, there was still some contact with Greenland the Viking settlements in North America were known only as stories in the Norse sagas.
 However, archeologists in recent years have discovered Lief Erickson's Vineland settlement in a site known as L'Anse aux Meadows in Newfoundland

-Further, recent archaeological evidence found at Port de Grave on the northeast coast of the Canadian Province of Newfoundland, has proved that for many years prior to the voyage of Columbus, fishermen from the coasts of France, Spain and Portugal had been making annual trips to the Grand Banks off the coast of Newfoundland to catch cod, which they preserved with salt and drying before bringing it home to Europe for food.
+In addition to this evidence, recent archaeological evidence found at Port de Grave on the northeast coast of the Canadian Province of Newfoundland, has proved that for many years prior to the voyage of Columbus, fishermen from the coasts of France, Spain and Portugal had been making annual trips to the Grand Banks off the coast of Newfoundland to catch cod, which they preserved with salt and drying before bringing it home to Europe for food.

 It was thus generally accepted that the world was round and that one could find what was thought to be Asia by sailing west across the Atlantic.